TyberiusPrime/mbf-fastq-processor/README.md

 `mbf_fastq_processor what_do_to.toml`

 We use a [TOML](https://toml.io/en/) file, because command lines are limited and prone to misunderstandings.

-And you should ybe writing down what you are doing anyway.
+And you should be writing down what you are doing anyway.

-Here's a minimal example:
+Here's a brief example:

 ```toml
 [input]